Rajim Kumbh Mela: Mythology

-There are many folklores associated with the Rajim kumbh with slight variations they all essentially points to a Vaishnavite significance of the place.
+There are many folklores associated with the Rajim Kumbh Mela with slight variations they all essentially points to a Vaishnavite significance of the place.

 In some oral traditions, it is told that Lord Vishnu asked Lord Vishwakarma, the chief architect of the universe, to build for him a temple cum earthly abode at such a place upon the land where it has not been defiled by dead or burnt carcasses or incremation to a periphery of about 10 miles.
 Lord Vishwakarma scoured the planet in vain and returned vaikuntha empty-handed to which Lord Vishnu hurled a Lotus towards Earth and asked Lord Vishwakarma to erect a temple at the site where the flower kisses the ground.
 Thus a temple was built upon the nectars of the heavenly lotus known today as the Rajim Lochan temple, and the 5 petals eventuated the Panchkoshi Dhaam viz.
 Kuleshwarnath (Rajim), Champeshwarnath (Chamaranya), Bramhkeshwarnaath (Bramhani), Pandeshwarnath (Fingeshwar) and Kopeshwarnaath (Kopra).

 Another legend is that King Ratnakar a very religious person who was a very pious person once, while performing a Yagya, was attacked by demons.
 They obstructed his ritual.
 Helpless and depressed King Ratnakar wailed and beckoned the gods.
 Meanwhile his royal elephant Gajendra was battling for life being caught by a croc named Grah.
 The elephant in grave pain, requested Lord Vishnu to help save him and it was then that Lord Vishnu came barefoot in rescue.
 After salvaging the helpless elephant, Lord Vishnu heard the plea of the king and appeared before him.
 He also blessed King Ratnakar and promised to stay in the earth as ‘Rajim Lochan’, where the pitcher fest started for being another abode of lord Venkateswara or Vishnu.

 Rituals

-Thousands of Naga Sadhus, Sants, Mahatmas, Rishis, Munis and Margdarshak Gurus come to Rajim Kumbh each year for the festival.
+Thousands of Naga Sadhus, Sants, Mahatmas, Rishis, Munis and Margdarshak Gurus come to Rajim Kumbh Mela each year for the festival.
 People start flocking to Rajim a day ahead of the festival, and take part in the special puja performed at midnight.
 Two temples that are prominently visited by the pilgrims during the kumbh are the Shri Kuleshwar Mahadev and Shri Rajiv Lochan.